smithki/vuex-ts/README.md

 ### Creating a basic module

 VuexTs has a simple API consisting of two functions: `createVuexTsModule` and `registerVuexTsModules`.
 The rest is a prescribed pattern to ensure strong-typing, enforced by abstract TypeScript classes and supported by Symbol-based access to contextual `state`, `rootState`, and other features of Vuex from within your getter, mutation, and action handlers.
-If you're familiar with Redux, some of this pattern may be familiar.
+If you're familiar with Redux, some of this pattern may also be familiar.

 Let's start with a basic example: